-Currently, agricultural yield within Uganda has not yet exhausted its resources; according to the World Food Programme (2022), Uganda still produces an excess of food compared with the amount consumed by its citizens.
+Currently, agricultural yield within Uganda has not yet exhausted its resources, as according to the World Food Program (WFP), Uganda still produces an excess of food compared to the amount consumed by its citizens (WFP 2022).
 However, certain regions, especially in the northern and eastern parts of the country, still struggle with food access.
-Given the sensitivity of Uganda's agricultural sector to temperature and precipitation shifts, the associated devastating impacts resulting from decreased crop yields, and the intense dependence on agriculture for the entirety of Uganda's population, it is essential for climate change mitigation efforts to be implemented, focusing on maximum sustainability and using a lens of community engagement and ownership.
+Given the sensitivity of Uganda's agricultural sector to temperature and precipitation shifts, the associated devastating impacts resulting from decreased crop yields, and the intense dependence on agriculture for the entirety of Uganda's population, it is essential for climate mitigation efforts to be implemented, focusing on maximum sustainability and through a lens of community engagement and ownership.
 In order to promote country ownership in this sector, change is needed in terms of pushing for agricultural reform and decision-making mechanisms that reflect the values and needs of Ugandans.

-IMPLEMENTATION OF EQUITABLE CLIMATE CHANGE MITIGATION STRATEGIES
+IMPLEMENTATION OF EQUITABLE CLIMATE MITIGATION STRATEGIES

 Agriculture, forestry, and other land use are the largest contributors to global greenhouse gas emissions.
-Thus, any increased capacity in these sectors must be balanced with climate change mitigation strategies.
-In Uganda specifically, ecosystem-generated capital (e.g., from land use for growing crops, raising livestock, and sustaining the forestry industry; Uganda's dependence on external resources for health services), are drivers in the country's sensitivity to climate changes (Notre Dame Global Adaptation Initiative, 2023).
-Populations living in geographically risky environments hold a higher level of exposure and sensitivity to climate change implications, such as those living in slums, rural and secluded populations, and those living in densely populated urban settings (Notre Dame Global Adaptation Initiative, 2023).
+Thus, any increased capacity in these sectors must be balanced with climate mitigation strategies.
+In Uganda specifically, ecosystem-generated capital such as those from land use for growing crops, raising livestock, and sustaining the forestry industry, as well as Uganda's dependence on external resources for health services, are drivers in the country's sensitivity to climatic changes (Notre Dame Global Adaptation Initiative, 2023).
+Populations living in geographically-risky environments hold a higher level of exposure and sensitivity to climate implications, such as those living in slums, rural and secluded populations, and those living in densely populated urban settings (Notre Dame Global Adaptation Initiative, 2023).
 Individuals living in urban slums and informal settlements may be exposed to weather extremes exacerbated by climate change, especially in regions with limited access to goods and services that can reduce climate stressors such as extreme temperatures and flooding.

-Thus, it is important to remember the aspect of the hearts and minds of Ugandans when formulating any climate change mitigation or adaptation strategy.
-This journey must begin with a full understanding of the individual's position around climate change, including how it impacts the daily lives of Ugandans and how they understand it to impact their future.
-Writing policy and creating a strategy that addresses the immediate impact of climate change on everyday life will be the most effective in creating community ownership and organizing individuals around centralized climate change-related efforts.
-Climate change needs to be translated from an abstract idea to an actionable set of goals at the community level, which is a challenge for national-level, externally driven planning.
+Thus, it is important to remember the aspect of the hearts and minds of Ugandans when formulating any climate change strategy.
+This journey must begin with a full understanding of the individual position around climate change, including how it impacts the daily lives of Ugandans and how they understand it to impact their future.
+Writing policy and creating a strategy that addresses the immediate impact of climate change on everyday life will be the most effective in creating community ownership and organizing individuals around centralized climate change efforts.
+Climate change needs to be translated from an abstract idea to an actionable set of goals at the community level, which is a challenge for national-level externally driven climate actions.

 Governmental policies on a large scale can and do sprout smaller, community-focused, and risk-focused climate change interventions.

 Uganda has boosted many examples of this, and interventions that have proven effective and sustainable have a strong community component.
 In northern Uganda, specifically the Lira district, efforts have been organized around tree and grass planting and implementing energy-saving technologies.
 A large-scale project in the northern regions of Uganda was the Climate-Smart Agriculture Support Project.
 This project ended in 2020 and boosted agricultural productivity (World Bank, 2023).
 The project also focused on providing aid in times of emergency and working with the selected communities on climate adaptation strategies.
-Case Study 3 gives an example of individual perspectives on climate change.